 - Contested visitation cases and timeshare disputes.

-1. The Orange County child support case with W2 wage earners who agree on their respective visitation schedule
+The California child support case for the W-2 wage earners who agree on parenting time

-2. The Orange County child support case with self employed income earner or earners
+The California child support case for the self-employed income earner

 Self employment income almost always causes friction between parents on child support cases.
 The parent who is self employed often claims he or she makes less than what the other parent alleges.
 Since income is a factor is child support, it's sometimes necessary to engage in litigation and "discovery" (formal requests for information) to determine what that self employment income may be.
 Forensic accountants are hired if the disagreement is a large one and the self employed parent makes a significant amount of money more than the other.

-3. The Orange County child support case with disputed visitation and time share with the children
+The California child support case with disputed parenting time with the children

 Which is best?
 Settlement?
 Litigation?
 That is something you will learn once you consult with us.
 We analyze every important aspect of your case to give you the best options.

-Child support litigation in Orange County family law cases should be litigated wisely.
 Running into Family Court unprepared can lead to unintended results and even monetary sanctions against you if you take an unreasonable position.
-Farzad & Mazarei’s experienced Orange County child support lawyers will sit down with you, learn about your case and its facts and provide you with valuable insight into your case and the options you have before proceeding forward to obtain child support or defend a claim against you.
-Contact us today for a free confidential consultation.
+Our experienced child support attorneys will sit down with you, learn about your case and its facts and provide you with valuable insight into your case and the options you have before proceeding forward to obtain child support or defend a claim against you.
+Contact us today for an affordable strategy session.